Ask AI

 To complete this tutorial, you'll need:

-• To gather the following information, which is required to use the Snowflake I/O manager:
+• To gather the following information, which is required to use the Snowflake resource:

 • Snowflake account name: You can find this by logging into Snowflake and getting the account name from the URL:

-The Snowflake I/O manager can read all of these authentication values from environment variables.
-In this guide, we use password authentication and store the username and password as SNOWFLAKE_USER and SNOWFLAKE_PASSWORD, respectively.
+The Snowflake resource can read these authentication values from environment variables.
+In this guide, we use password authentication and store the username and password as SNOWFLAKE_USER and SNOWFLAKE_PASSWORD, respectively:

 export SNOWFLAKE_USER=<your username>